captn3m0/muse-ebook-downloader/README.md

 1. Ensure you have the dependencies covered
 2. Put all the book IDs you want in `ids.txt`
 3. Run `./generate.sh`

+You should get back some PDF ebooks in your current directory.

 ## Why is (X) a dependency?